-- Candidate Report: Required if you are a candidate for nomination or election to the office of President or Vice President. - Nominee Report: Required if you are a Presidential nominee to a position requiring the advice and consent of the Senate (PAS), other than an individual nominated for judicial office or an individual nominated as a Foreign Service Officer or as an officer of the uniformed services. - New Entrant Report: Required if you assumed the duties c. a position for which public financial disclosure is required ("covered position"), unless your agency expects you to serve no more than 60 days in any calendar year or unless you are moving from one covered position to another without a oreal, in service of more than 30 days. - Annual Report (also called an "Incumbent Pepo +"): Lequired if you served more than 60 days in a covered position during the rice ling calendar year. - Termination Report: Required if you form, ated from a covered position, unless you served no more than 60 days du ing ... y calendar year or unless you assume employment in another covered position within 30 days.
+- Candidate Report: Required if you are a candidate for nomination or election to the office of President or Vice President. - Nominee Report: Required if you are a Presidential nominee to a position requiring the advice and consent of the Senate (PAS), other than an individual nominated for judicial office or an individual nominated as a Foreign Service Officer or as an officer of the uniformed services. - New Entrant Report: Required if you assumed the duties of a position for which public financial disclosure is required ("covered position"), unless your agency expects you to serve no more than 60 days in any calendar year or unless you are moving from one covered position to another without a break in service of more than 30 days. - Annual Report (also called an "Incumbent Report"): Required if you served more than 60 days in a covered position during the preceding calendar year. - Termination Report: Required if you terminated from a covered position, unless you served no more than 60 days during any calendar year or unless you assume employment in another covered position within 30 days.